For many expats, getting permanent residence in Switzerland is a popular alternative to Swiss citizenship. Find out more with our complete guide.

 Anyone who wants Swiss citizenship will first need to become a permanent resident and apply for the “C” permit.
 However, many expats in Switzerland choose to remain as permanent residents rather than become full citizens.
 A Federal Commission on Migration study in 2012 found that just 2% of those eligible for citizenship had applied to become a citizen the previous year.

-Switzerland has a variety of different visas and residence permits.
+There is a variety of different visas and residence permits for Switzerland.
 The permanent residence permit is called the “C” permit.
 Holders of this permit are entitled to stay in Switzerland for an unlimited period of time, although there are restrictions on how long you can leave the country for.

 The “C” permit also allows holders to move freely around Switzerland and change jobs, although there are restrictions on leaving and re-entering the country.
 It is distinct from the other two main residency permits in Switzerland, which are:

 - “L” permit, a temporary residence permit issued for short stays of up to one year;